Everything you need to know about the TMS!

 TMS - Test for medical degree programmes

-If you want to study medicine in Germany and apply for one of the highly competitive study places, but don't have the necessary Abitur average for the best Abitur quota, there is one thing you will have a hard time avoiding: the test for medical degree programmes - TMS for short.
-But what exactly is the TMS, what skills are required, when and how do you apply and how do you prepare properly?
-To help you get started, we have compiled the most important facts and some helpful tips about the infamous aptitude test!
+Who in Germany Study medicine and would like to apply for one of the highly competitive university places, but do not have the necessary A-level average for the best A-level quota, there is one thing that is difficult to avoid: the test for medical degree programmes - TMS for short, also known as the medical test.
+But what exactly is the TMS, what skills are required, when and how do you register and how do you prepare properly?
+To make it easier for you to get to grips with the subject, we have compiled the most important facts and some helpful tips about the infamous aptitude test here!

 Are you interested in studying medicine?